On this page

 - demonstrate the samples tested have been drawn from the actual shipment of goods.

-Direct supervision and documentation of this process in the supplier country will assist to confirm the source of the samples.
+Direct supervision and documents of this process in the supplier country will assist to confirm the source of the samples.

 Information on overseas testing can be found at: